 FIPS Publication Change Notice No. 10, affecting FIPS PUB 10-4, was issued on 2006-03-23.
-It assigns new FIPS codes to the current Ivorian regions, superseding the department codes formerly in effect.
+It assigns new FIPS codes to the regions as of 2000, superseding the department codes formerly in effect.

 According to the Presidency of Côte d'Ivoire (source [1]), after 2000-04-26 there were 18 regions and 57 departments.
 (This is probably an error.
 There should be 58 departments.
 Their list omits Soubré, which is given in many other sources.)
 Their list includes Fromager and Moyen-Cavally regions.
 The decree forming these regions, dated 2000-04-20, is cited in source [3].
 Source [2] confirms those new regions, and shows that Bafing region was split from Worodougou.
 The decree which created Bafing is cited in source [4].